How to Obtain Affordable Life Insurance with Bipolar Disorder

 Every life insurance company sets its own approval guidelines, and some insurers are more lenient with applicants who have been diagnosed with bipolar disorder than others.

 Applying with the right insurer could save you money and prevent your application from being declined.

 To help you get started, we’ve explained what the insurance companies will consider when reviewing your application and provided some sample rates by age to help you estimate the cost of your coverage.

 Bipolar disorder, also known as manic depression, is a very common mood disorder that effects more than 3,000,000 Americans each year.
 Many Hollywood personalities including Mariah Carey, Demi Lovato, and Jean-Claude Van Damme have been diagnosed as bipolar.
-Recently, rapper Kanye West also made headlines when he referred to his bipolar disorder as a superpower.
+Rapper Kanye West made headlines when he referred to his bipolar disorder as a superpower in 2019.

 The effects of bipolar disorder can vary, but they are often described as feeling dramatic shifts in one’s mood.
 Shifting back and forth from periods of extreme happiness to deep depression, without any real reason.
 The tragic news of Anthony Bourdain and Kate Spade's deaths and Demi Lovato’s recent overdose have brought national attention to how serious the condition can be.

 While some individuals can control their bipolar disorder easily with therapy and medication, the symptoms are much more severe for others.
 Many patients require ongoing supportive care from a psychiatrist, and some even require periodic hospitalizations when their symptoms become unmanageable or overbearing.

 While they share some symptoms, bipolar disorder should not be confused with schizophrenia or psychosis, which are less common and usually require more treatment.